 Personal injury law allows a person to recover compensation after an illness or injury that occurred due to another party’s negligence.
 While most people never expect to encounter a legal situation like this, unexpected things can happen at any time.
-If you recently had a car accident in Redondo Beach, CA, suffered an injury while lawfully present at someone else’s property, or suffered a dog bite injury from someone else’s pet, you should know what to expect from the personal injury legal process.
+If you recently had a car accident in Redondo Beach, suffered an injury while lawfully present at someone else’s property, or suffered a dog bite injury from someone else’s pet, you should know what to expect from the personal injury legal process.

 While most people might expect an intense court battle when they imagine a personal injury lawsuit, the reality is that the vast majority of personal injury cases in Redondo Beach and throughout the United States settle outside of court.
 Settlement offers several distinct advantages over litigating a personal injury case for all parties involved.
 However, litigation is not always avoidable.
 If you expect to participate in a personal injury claim in any way in the near future, you should know the main differences between settlement and litigation for personal injury claims.

 If the parties involved in a personal injury case cannot settle the matter out of court, the case will move to the litigation phase.
 This is a standard trial in which the plaintiff, or the party filing the claim, presents evidence and testimony against a named defendant, the party allegedly responsible for the plaintiff’s claimed damages.
 Both sides must share their evidence through the discovery process and attend all necessary court appearances.